Lost profit? Lost Incentives to Sue! –‘Law & Economics’ Challenges Regarding Cartel Damage Claims

 With the Antitrust Damages Directive 2014/104/EU the European legislator seeks to ensure the goal of full compensation for any victim of a competition law infringement.
 The Directive’s implementation leads to a number of incentive incompatibilities that effectively undermine the incentives to sue for cartel damage.
 This is true in general, but in particular when it comes to the volume effect, a form of lost profit that as economics tells us regularly occurs once cartel purchasers pass-on the cartel overcharge.

-Lecturer: Prof. Franziska Weber, Professor of Civil Law, Erasmus University RotterdamZurück
+Lecturer: Prof. Franziska Weber, Associate Professor in Law and Economics, Erasmus University RotterdamZurück

 Der "Newsletter der Bucerius Law School" informiert ca. zweimonatlich über Neuigkeiten aus der Bucerius Law School und Termine.